Overview

 General requirements

-- Normally a minimum of an upper second-class Bachelor's degree in a social science subject from a UK university or an overseas qualification of an equivalent standard is required.
+- A minimum of an upper second-class Bachelors' degree from a UK university or an overseas qualification of an equivalent standard in a Social Science subject, such as Sociology, Psychology, Social Policy, Economics or History.

 Tuition Fee